PlayEveryWare/eos_plugin_for_unity/readme.md

 # <div align="center">$\textcolor{deeppink}{\textsf{Overview}}$</div> <a name="overview" />
 ---

 The Epic Online Services (EOS) Plugin for Unity is a software development kit (SDK) used for integrating EOS into a Unity project.
-Bringing the access free services that connect players across all platforms and all stores, to Unity in an easy to use package.
+Bringing the free services that connect players across all platforms and all stores, to Unity in an easy to use package.
 Find more information on EOS [here](https://dev.epicgames.com/en-US/services) and Epic docs [here](https://dev.epicgames.com/docs/epic-online-services).

 The [eos_plugin_for_unity repository](https://github.com/PlayEveryWare/eos_plugin_for_unity) contains the source code for development, samples and support for the [Epic Online Services Plugin for Unity (UPM Package)](https://github.com/PlayEveryWare/eos_plugin_for_unity_upm).